rivosinc/veclibm/README.md

 # veclibm
 A vector math library using RISC-V vector ISA via C intrinsic.

+Work in Progress...